pragyajha24/DrumKit/README.md

 # DrumKit
-Drum Kit is a simple game drums with musci.
+Drum Kit is a simple game drums with music.